david-domz/mockallan/README.md

 |GET|/request-count|-|-|200 OK|Request count|

-## Naming

-Stub Configuration API and Assertion API naming are inspired by class `Mock` from the standard python package `unittest.mock`.

 ## Contributing

-Found a bug, facing some unexpected quirks, or got ideas for making this project better?
+Found a bug or have ideas on how to make this project better?
 Don't hesitate to [raise an issue](https://github.com/david-domz/mockallan/issues).
-Your help is appreciated.

 ## License